vanessabau/EmployeeDirectory/README.md

 ### Useage

 This is currently only a front-end application.
-To use locall run 'npm start' from the terminal, otherwise visit the deployed version's url.
+To use locally run 'npm start' from the terminal, otherwise visit the deployed version's url at https://dm-employeedirectory.herokuapp.com/.

 ### Licensing